 On this page

-If you have a small account balance or are in the default investment option of your super fund, and you only want a rough idea of your account balance at retirement, your fund’s online retirement calculator will probably do the trick.
-If you have selected a different investment option however, or you want to check a range of possible scenarios, or want a lot of detail, you may need to shop around.
+If you have a low account balance – or are in your super fund’s default MySuper option – and you only want a rough idea of your account balance at retirement, your fund’s online retirement calculator will probably do the trick.
+It will give you a broad overview of how much you are likely to have when you retire and the amount of income this will provide in retirement.

 1. Compare results from several calculators

 Comparing different online calculators may sound obvious, but few people bother to try several retirement calculators.

-2. Change the assumptions
+2. Change the personal assumptions